exonum/exonum-doc/src/get-started/test-service.md

 That is, the method performs an HTTP GET request with the URL address corresponding to a service [with the specified name](../architecture/services.md#service-identifiers) and a `v1/wallet/…` path within the service API.
-When we created the service, we [have defined](create-service.md#wire-api) that invoking such a request returns information about a specific wallet.
+When we created the service, we [defined](create-service.md#wire-api) that invoking such a request would return information about a specific wallet.

 ### Waiting for Errors